apache/spark/README.md

 SparkR is an R package that provides a light-weight frontend to use Spark from R.

+## Report Issues/Feedback
+Since this is incubating Spark subproject and for better tracking and collaboration across, all prior SparkR TODOs and issues to JIRA hosted at [SparkR Feedback](https://sparkr.atlassian.net/browse/SPARKR/)
+Please also report new issues/feedbacks/improvement at [SparkR Feedback](https://sparkr.atlassian.net/browse/SPARKR/) To accelerate R on Spark, we value all your inputs.
+In your pull request, please cross reference the ticket item created.
+Likewise, if you already have a pull request ready, please reference so in your ticket item.

 ## Installing SparkR

 ### Requirements